Peter Lampe: Books

-Awards
+Awards and honours

 In 2003, Lampe received the German Ecumenical Preaching Award (Bonn, Germany).
 In 2008, he was made honorary professor at the University of the Free State in South Africa.
 In 1987, in the United States his German book Die stadtrömischen Christen was awarded the distinction of Scholar’s Choice (significant current theological literature from abroad).
 National merit scholarships of the German Academic Scholarship Foundation (Studienstiftung).
+To mark his 65th birthday, scholars from five continents co-authored a two-volume festschrift in his honour.